swaptacular/swpt_accounts/protocol.rst

    Along with ``debtor_id``, identifies the sender's account.

 transfer_id : int64
    The opaque ID generated for the prepared transfer.
-It MUST always be a positive number.
-This ID, along with ``debtor_id`` and ``sender_creditor_id``, uniquely identifies the prepared transfer that should be finalized.
+This MUST always be a positive number.
+This ID, along with ``debtor_id`` and ``sender_creditor_id``, uniquely identifies the prepared transfer that has to be finalized.

 committed_amount : int64
-   The amount that should be transferred.
+   The amount that has to be transferred.
 This MUST be a non-negative number, which MUST NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message.
 A ``0`` signifies that the transfer